GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/WorkbenchUser.md

 It is important to remember that all data stored on the workbench instance will be deleted unless it has been saved in another place such as a shared filesystem or transferred elsewhere in another way.
-Once the destory button is clicked a confirmation page will be displayed.
+Once the destroy button is clicked a confirmation page will be displayed.

 ![Destroy confirmation](images/Workbench_userguide/destroy_confirm.png)